chapel-lang/chapel/doc/rst/usingchapel/tasks.rst

   blockedTasks()
     returns the number of tasks that are blocked because they are waiting on a sync or single variable.
-In order to avoid unnecessary overheads, in the implementations this method will not generate meaningful information unless the program was run with the ``-b/--blockreport`` flag.

   totalThreads()
     returns the number of threads that have been created